Becoming a pupil at Nettleham Infant School

 We are an inclusive school that welcomes children from all backgrounds and abilities.

 All applications will be treated on merit and in a sensitive manner.
 The only restriction we place on entry is that of number.
 If the number of children applying for entry exceeds

-the places available we enforce the procedure set out below in order to determine whether a child is accepted or not.
+the places available, we enforce the procedure set out in our Admissions Policy in order to determine whether a child is accepted or not.
 It is our wish to allow parents the right to have a place at the school of their choice.
 However, this is not always possible if there is an excessive demand on school places available.